thoth-tech/handbook/docs/company/getting-started.md

 ## Onboarding

-Now that you have familiarised yourself with the comapny, products and existing projects - the next step is for you to fill out the onboarding form so that your Senior Leadership team can allocate you a project to work on.
+Now that you have familiarised yourself with the company, products and existing projects - the next step is for you to fill out the onboarding form so that your Senior Leadership team can allocate you a project to work on.
 The link for this onboarding form can be found [here](ENTER LINK HERE).

 ## Training